Josh-Wickens/football-reactions/README.md

 ## Sign in page

 - I have tested the sign in page by keying incorrect login details.
-This threw an error and prevented the user to log in.
+This threw an error and prevented the user from logging in.
 - I have tested leaving the login fields on the form blank.
-This throws an error and instructs the user that fields may no be blank.
+This throws an error and instructs the user that fields must not be left blank.
 - Link to the Sign up page works underneath log in form.

 ![Test Login](/src/assets/test-login.png)